-It is suggested that you give notice in writing, as you must report that you were injured and that your injury was caused by your job.
+You must report that you were injured and that your injury was caused by your job.
+We suggest that you give that notice in writing.
 If you develop an occupational illness over time that can be related to your job, you should report it as soon as you receive a doctor’s diagnosis.
 Injuries must be reported to your supervisor or the person whose job it is to prepare injury reports.

 How much time do I have to report an injury?

-You must report your injury within 120 days; after this time is up, you become ineligible to receive benefits.
-If you do inform your employer of your injury within 21 days, you can be awarded benefits as of the date of your injury, but beyond 21 days, you can only be awarded benefits as of the date you report your injury.
+You must report your injury within 120 days or you become ineligible to receive benefits.
+If you inform your employer of your injury within 21 days, you can be awarded benefits as of the date of your injury, but beyond 21 days, you can only be awarded benefits as of the date you report your injury.